tridiak/apiTest/README.md

 The tool will return
 - pass (0) for criteria success
 - fail (-1) for criteria failure
-- Error message (1) usually for JOSN parsing error or server access error
+- Error message (1) usually for JSON parsing error or server access error

 ## Criteria Configuration
 You can change the test criteria by editing the ```ApiCheck.swift``` file.